Station Name: BIRKENHEAD TOWN

 Tickets from Michael Stewart

-The site of Birkenhead Town Station looking south in April 2005
+The site of Birkenhead Town station looking north on 10 February 2014.

 [Source: Paul Wright]